Another Brick in the Wall: Recording

 At the suggestion of the producer Bob Ezrin, Pink Floyd added elements of disco, which was popular at the time.
-According to the guitarist, David Gilmour:
+According to the guitarist David Gilmour:

 [Ezrin] said to me, "Go to a couple of clubs and listen to what's happening with disco music," so I forced myself out and listened to loud, four-to-the-bar bass drums and stuff and thought, Gawd, awful!
 Then we went back and tried to turn one of the parts into one of those so it would be catchy.

 Gilmour recorded his guitar solo using a 1955 Gibson Les Paul Gold Top guitar with P-90 pickups.
 The American session guitarist Lee Ritenour said in a 2024 interview that Ezrin had him record some ideas for the solo, as Pink Floyd could not decide how to end it.
 Though his parts were not used, he said he detected his influence in the last bars of Gilmour's solo.

 Despite his reservations about the disco element, Gilmour felt the final song sounded like Pink Floyd.
 When Ezrin heard the song with a disco beat, he was convinced it could become a hit, but felt it needed to be longer, with two verses and two choruses.
-The band resisted, saying they did not release singles; Waters told him: "Go ahead and waste your time doing silly stuff."
+The band resisted, saying they did not release singles, and Waters told him: "Go ahead and waste your time doing silly stuff."

 While the band members were away, Ezrin edited the takes into an extended version.
 He also had the engineer Nick Griffiths record children singing the verse at Islington Green School, close to Pink Floyd's studio.
 Griffiths was instructed to record only two or three children.
 Inspired by a Todd Rundgren album featuring an audience in each stereo channel, he suggested recording a school choir.
 The school allotted only 40 minutes for the recording.